RDVasavada/EdgeRR-2018/README.md

 # EdgeRR-2018
-Source code for the 2018-2019 FTC challenge Rover Ruckus
+Official repository for The Edge's 2018-2019 Rover Ruckus code.
+For more information, visit https://www.team10294.com/team.html